What Is Educology and Why Do We Need It?

 For educology to advance, we must be precise in our language about education and learning.
 There are nine types of educology.
 Each has its own merit.

 This website aims to further educology by clarifying fundamental language required for educology.
+For background on educology, see Close Schools.
+Open Minds.
+Why We Need Educology to Improve Education.
 This website is built on the shoulders of authoritative scholars.
 In particular, the work of Elizabeth Steiner is prominent.
 She provides important foundations for the development of educology in her seminal work, Methodology of Theory Building (1988).
 As an indicator of impact, this book was downloaded over 175,000 times in 2014.

 - Words in red are links to further definitions and related work.